-On today’s date in 1906, the prairie crocus was named the floral emblem of Manitoba.
+On today’s date in 1906, the prairie crocus (Anemone patens) was named the floral emblem of Manitoba.

-Additionally, in 1970, for the celebration of the 100th anniversary of the accession of Manitoba, the prairie crocus was featured on a Canada dollar.
-Designed by Raymond Taylor, the coin weighs 15.62 grams, with a diameter of 32.13 mm and thickness of 2.62 mm.
 The coin also features the designer’s initials “RT” in the middle of the design below the stem of the centre flower.
-The word “MANITOBA” and the date “1870-1970” also appear along the top of the coin, with the word “CANADA” and denomination “DOLLAR” on the bottom.
+The word “MANITOBA” and the dates “1870-1970” also appear along the top of the coin, with the word “CANADA” and denomination “DOLLAR” on the bottom.